 - In comparison, when an electronic unit is used, minimal preparation is required.
 A measurement can usually be taken in less than a minute, and smoothly incorporated into the dentist’s working routine.

-The use of both methods is the best plan.
+The use of both methods is generally/usually the best plan.

 Having an electronic apex locator available doesn’t mean that the technique of determining a canal’s working length via x-ray isn’t needed or shouldn’t be performed.

 - Using both techniques, and evaluating and comparing their results, has been shown to result in greater accuracy.
 (Ingle – linked above.)